10 Conspiracy Theories That Sounded Crazy…Until They Turned Out to Be True

 3. The Government Poisoned Alcohol During Prohibition

-So what did the government do?
+So what did the government do in retaliation?

 They started poisoning industrial alcohol supplies (which bootleggers were stealing to make drinkable booze) to make people sick and scare them off drinking.